 JMHS is an all ability rural comprehensive school for students aged 11-18, which opened in 1978.
-JMHS became a single academy trust in 2011 which is local managed by the JMHS Governing Body.
-We officially have 7 feeder primary schools Asperton, Bosbury, Colwall, Cradley, Eastnor, Ledbury and Much Marcle but in reality we regularly receive students from over 20 primary schools across Gloucestershire, Herefordshire and Worcestershire.
+JMHS became a single academy trust in 2011 and is managed by the JMHS Board of Trustees.
+We officially have seven feeder primary schools Ashperton, Bosbury, Colwall, Cradley, Eastnor, Ledbury and Much Marcle but in reality we regularly receive students from over 20 primary schools across Gloucestershire, Herefordshire and Worcestershire.
 Our Planned Admission Number is 150 students per year group, but we are always happy to accommodate more students whenever we can.